DavidLiedle/ez/docs/README.md

-# CLI Command Automation for eZ
-This is a personal project by David Liedle.
-I work for eZ Systems, but the views and opinions expressed are my own. :)

-This project is EXPERIMENTAL and should NOT be used in production.
+# docs folder
+This folder is used to generate Jekyll docs on GitHub.

-If you would like to contribute to the documentation, please send a PR to edit index.md
+If you would like to contribute to this documentation page, please send a PR to edit `index.md` here in the `docs` folder.